ZitongLan/ZitongLan.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming PhD student at ESE department of [University of Pennsylvania](https://www.seas.upenn.edu/) under the supervision of professor [Mingmin Zhao](https://www.cis.upenn.edu/~mingminz/).
 My research interests are wireless sensing, mobile and ubiquitous computing.
-I am also about to complete my final year undergraduate study in Electrical Engineering at [Southeast University](https://www.seu.edu.cn/)
+I graduated from [Southeast University](https://www.seu.edu.cn/) with a bachelor degree in Electrical Engineering with honor.

-Previously, I worked remotely at [Umass Amherst](https://www.umass.edu/) advised by [Jie Xiong](https://people.cs.umass.edu/~jxiong/) and [Fusang Zhang](https://people.ucas.edu.cn/~zhangfusang?language=en) in wireless sensing system implementation and evaluation.
+I have worked with [Jie Xiong](https://people.cs.umass.edu/~jxiong/) and [Fusang Zhang](https://people.ucas.edu.cn/~zhangfusang?language=en) in wireless sensing system implementation and evaluation.
 In the past, I worked on a project about realizing intermittent computing on Arduino with [Yang Zhang](https://yangzhang.dev/).
 I have also worked with [Tengxiang Zhang](https://txzhang.info/) to build a novel interaction system of using BLE direction findings to help users select IoT devices.

 See my **full CV** [here](http://zitonglan.github.io/files/cv.pdf).